Adeyemi0/Trial-Conversion-Analysis/README.md

 ![Worker Adoption Funnel](charts/04_worker_adoption_funnel.png)

 This funnel reframes the product journey through the admin-to-worker lens.
 Of 966 organisations that started a trial, 848 had an admin create at least one shift.
 Of those, only 456 ever opened the mobile schedule.
 Only 477 had any worker-side activity at all, and only 211 had workers punch in or out.
-The drop from admin shift creation to mobile schedule view — 46% of organisations lost at that single step — is the handoff failing in plain sight.
+The drop from admin shift creation to mobile schedule view — 46% of organisations lost at that single step, is the handoff failing in plain sight.
 An admin built the schedule and nobody on the team ever opened it.

 ### Finding 6: Worker Engagement Depth Shows a Weak Positive Trend